Cray-HPE/docs-sat/docs/about_sat/introduction.md

 ### SAT Command Line Utility

-The primary component of the System Admin Toolkit (SAT) is a command-line utility run from Kubernetes manager nodes (`ncn-m` nodes).
+The primary component of the System Admin Toolkit (SAT) is a command-line utility run from Kubernetes control plane nodes (`ncn-m` nodes).

 It is designed to assist administrators with common tasks, such as troubleshooting and querying information about the